twoerd/large_cast_rpg/README.md

 ## 4.07 Conditions

-PRONE: Cannot take the Push action, use the Dodge defense, participate in Footwork contests, or move.
+PRONE: Cannot take the Push/Pull action, use the Dodge defense, participate in Footwork contests, or move.
 A Stand Up action will end this condition.

 HELD: Cannot participate in Footwork contests, or move.
 Additionally, suffers a -2 penalty to Speed and Strength.
 A Break Hold action will end